 Forgive me if you’ve heard this story before.
 But, today is a special day in my family.
-Not only is it FishBoy8’s 9th birthday, but it also marks a good, but painful journey that God took us down ten years ago in teaching us about Himself, His Sovereignty, and His Great Love for us.
-Amazing to me that it’s been ten years.
-Never thought I’d see the day — or that I’d have SIX KIDS when it happened.
+Not only is it FishBoy17’s birthday, but it also marks a good, but painful journey that God took us down so many years ago in teaching us about Himself, His Sovereignty, and His Great Love for us.

 However, that perfectionist go-getter in me got a real wakeup call in 1999.
 Our son was about eighteen months when I became pregnant for the second time.
 We hadn’t “planned” on having another baby just then, but it sounded exciting nonetheless.
 We shared the news with family and shouted it from the rooftops to anyone who would listen.

 About nine weeks into the pregnancy, however, my body showed signs that all was not well in my womb.
 An ultrasound revealed that our baby had died.
 We were devastated.

 I still remember the look on my mom’s face when we returned home from the doctor’s office.
 Her face showed what I felt – complete shock.

 In the process of “untelling” everyone we knew, we heard almost every condolence in the book.
 From “You can’t afford a baby right now,” to “Well, there must have been something wrong with that baby,” to “You can have other babies,” we heard it all.

 I was not always gracious in hearing these platitudes.
 I really didn’t care what the reason.
 I wanted my baby!